OsiriX-Foundation/karnak-docker/README.md

 ## Karnak's secrets

+*These secrets are used in the proposed docker-compose, because it use the environment variables ending with _FILE (more details in 'Karnak's environment variables')*

-Before to start karnak you must create a folder secrets on the root of the project and create the following secrets:
+Before to start the docker-compose, you need to make sure the secrets folder and the following secrets are defined:

 * `karnak_hmac_key`
 * `karnak_postgres_password`